 Work Time Work Output Workflow Management Advanced Analytics Asset Optimization ProHanceCX

-Core vs Non-Core
+What Is Core vs Non-Core in Business?

 Definition: In the realm of business and finance, "core" and "non-core" refer to the fundamental and peripheral activities, respectively, of a company.